Nicobgn/freshinstaller/README.md

-# Fresh Install Script
+# Fresh Install Scripts
 I'm too lazy to search for every single package that \
-I need so I created a script to run on a fresh install.
+I need so I created some scripts to run on a fresh install.

 Before anyone send something, yes, I have some dotfiles but \
 I will not share them since I can leak some password or something \